 The Raymond and Beverly Sackler International Prize in Biophysics

 The Raymond and Beverly Sackler International Prize in Biophysics was established through the generosity of Dr. Raymond and Mrs. Beverly Sackler.
-Tel Aviv University is honored to administer the prize, which is intended to encourage dedication to science, originality and excellence by awarding outstanding scientists.
-This year an amount of $100,000 will be presented.
-In contrast to the previous years, no age limit is applied to the prize candidates.
-The Sackler Prize in Biophysics is administered by Tel Aviv University.
+Tel Aviv University is honored to administer the prize, which is intended to encourage dedication to science, originality and excellence.
+This year an amount of $100,000 will be presented and no age limit is applied to the prize candidates.
+The prize will be awarded to the recipient(s), in person, at Tel Aviv University.

-Department of Molecular and Cell Biology, Department of Physics,
+Department of Molecular and Cellular Biology,

 Tel: +972-3-640-7389, Email: firstname.lastname@example.org